-As a first time buyer, the first thing you need to do is find out the amount of money that you can borrow to purchase your first home.
-The Central Bank of Ireland have rules for lending.
-They allow an individual to borrow a maximum of three and a half times their gross income.
-Some lenders can make exceptions to these rules under certain circumstances.
+To begin the process, it’s crucial to determine the amount of money you can borrow for your first mortgage.
+The Central Bank of Ireland has established lending rules that allow borrowers to take out a maximum of three and a half times their gross income.
+Certain lenders may make exceptions to these rules in specific circumstances.

 - One